 Copper is a very good conductor, but it is not immune to corrosion.
 When you connect a car battery to a copper wire, you can cause corrosion in the battery terminals.
 If you see a white deposit on the battery terminals, it’s a sign that you need to change the battery.

-Most quality clamps which connect the battery to the wires are made of copper.
+Most quality clamps that connect the battery to the wires are made of copper.
 However, if the battery is leaking sulphuric acid, the copper will begin to corrode.
 The solution for this problem is to add a little copper sulfate to the battery, which will cause the corrosion to stop.

 Thanks for reading and stay dirty